yoyovom67/Snapchat-Web-Automation/README.md

 # Snapchat-Web-Automation
-A small program to automate Snapchat on naviagteur.
+A small program to automate Snapchat on browser